 In order to further fan the flames of the African missions movement, AfriGO was launched in 2016.
 This quarterly magazine celebrates this history while encouraging the church's increasing participation in God's global mission.
 As the Global South provides new leadership and workers for Gospel proclamation, AfriGO is here to tell the stories, report on the developments, and share news and information to support both pastors and the mission workers they send.

 Our prayer is that the African voices speaking through this publication will spur the movement forward until His love and glory is declared across the whole earth!

 "Welcome to AfriGO magazine!
 The AfriGO team and I are excited that you are here visiting our website.
 We have been praying for you, our reader, and hope the stories and resources here will be invaluable to your ministry and to your personal walk with Christ.
-We hope you enjoy our magazine - it is created especially for the African Church, and we welcome your input.
+We hope you enjoy our magazine - it is created especially for the African Church and African missions, and we welcome your input.

 We'd be delighted if you shared AfriGO with your fellow Christians.
 Talk to us too; we'd love to hear your thoughts, ideas, and queries.
 Whether you are a pastor, a missionary hopeful, an active missionary, or a friend or family member of a missionary, may the Lord use AfriGO to grow your heart for reaching the whole world with the message of the Gospel."

 The Western Church is shrinking and the churches of the Global South are growing.
 In fact, the African Church is projected to be the largest in the world by 2020!
 It is time for the emphasis on sending workers to shift from West to South.
 To this end, mobilisers all across Africa are calling on the African Church to rise up and accept the role of leadership and the Global leader of sending workers out.

 There are still thousands of people around the world, and in Africa, who have not heard the Good News and many who have no opportunity at all to hear the Gospel.
 Those communities need a witness.